 How It Works

-To perform instant recovery, Veeam Explorer for Microsoft SQL Server uses the Veeam Explorers Recovery Service that runs in the background.
+To perform instant recovery, Veeam Explorer for Microsoft SQL Server uses the Veeam Explorers Recovery Service.
+The service is installed on the Veeam backup server and every mount server deployed in the Veeam backup infrastructure, and runs in the background.
+During instant recovery, Veeam Explorer uses the service running on the mount server associated with the backup repository.
 This removes the necessity to keep Veeam Explorer running during an entire instant recovery session.
 Once you have started an instant recovery session, you can close Veeam Explorer and then launch it later when necessary.

 When you start an instant recovery session in Veeam Explorer for Microsoft SQL Server, the following happens: